SovereignCloudStack/website/_i18n/en/use.md

 ## Contributing

-We are a global community of companies and organizations.
+We are a global community of companies, organizations and individuals.

-{% include maps/community.html %}

 Please see the [Community section on our docs pages](https://docs.scs.community/community/) to understand how the community interacts to create the SCS standards, code and knowledge.